Supply

 Why does housing supply matter for UK house prices?

-When there are more homes for sale than buyers want to buy, sellers compete on price — so asking prices soften and time-on-market lengthens.
-When supply is tight, buyers compete — offers go above asking and listings sell quickly.
+When there are more homes for sale than buyers want to buy, sellers compete on price.
+So asking prices soften and time-on-market lengthens.
+When supply is tight, buyers compete.
+Offers go above asking and listings sell quickly.
 UK supply has been structurally tight for years, which is one reason prices have stayed resilient even through rate rises.

 How many homes does the UK actually need each year?

 The long-standing government target is 300,000 new homes per year in England.
-Actual delivery is typically well below that — recent years have run closer to 220,000.
+Actual delivery is typically well below that.
+Recent years have run closer to 220,000.
 The gap between need and delivery is one of the main reasons the supply side of the market stays tight.

 Does more new-build supply always mean lower prices?

 Not directly.
 New-build homes usually sell at a premium to equivalent second-hand homes, so they don't drag the average down immediately.
-But a strong pipeline of new-build delivery does take pressure off resale prices over several years — buyers who would've competed for an existing home choose a new-build instead.
+But a strong pipeline of new-build delivery does take pressure off resale prices over several years.
+Buyers who would've competed for an existing home choose a new-build instead.